bciancio/AndroidCapstoneProjectV2/README.md

 11/27/2015 - 12/06/2015

-Got a recycler view working.
+Got a recycler view working!
+I think I figured out how I need to make my xml webService data be transformed on the viewHolder.

 Below is the things i need to in both android / java in order to get this working as I want.
 Android